Laxmidas Borkar

-Laxmidas Krishna Borkar (17 August 1925 – 4 December 1999) was an Indian freedom fighter, journalist, and editor from Goa.
-He was an active participant in the Goa liberation movement.
+Laxmidas Krishna Borkar (17 August 1925 – 4 December 1999) was an Indian independence activist, journalist, and editor.
+He was an active participant in the Goan independence movement.
 Borkar was the editor of the Marathi daily Navaprabha for 25 years.

 In 2025, the Department of Posts released a postage stamp and First Day Cover to commemorate Borkar's contributions.
 The Laxmidas Borkar Memorial Award for Journalism is awarded to Goan journalists every year in his honour.

 Early life

-Borkar was born on 17 August 1925 in Margao to Krishna Dattaram Borkar.
+Laxmidas Krishna Borkar was born on 17 August 1925 in Margao to Krishna Dattaram Borkar.
 He attended the lyceum for seven years.

-Goa liberation movement
+Goan independence movement

-Borkar was an active freedom fighter.
-Most accounts credit him as the person who was entrusted with the responsibility of escorting Ram Manohar Lohia from his hotel on 18 June 1946, the events of which are today celebrated as Goa Revolution Day.
+Borkar is credited as the person who was responsibile for escorting Ram Manohar Lohia from his hotel on 18 June 1946, as part of the events that are today celebrated as Goa Revolution Day.
 Borkar was also jailed five times by the Portuguese police.

 Borkar's involvement in the movement continued with several key acts of protest.
 On 7 November 1946, he and Roque Sequeira offered satyagraha at Shiroda to protest the curbs on civil liberties.
 A speech he gave at the event led to a large procession towards Borim, which was met by Portuguese police gunfire, cited as the first instance of police firing on protestors in Goa.
 Borkar was arrested following the event.

 In 1954, Borkar travelled to the International Court of Justice in The Hague to sign a representation advocating for Goa's liberation.
 The following year, on 18 May 1955, he joined Nath Pai in a satyagraha at Castle Rock.
 This act of civil disobedience was intended to disrupt railway traffic to Goa and pressure the Portuguese regime.
 Through these actions, Borkar became a key figure in the National Congress of Goa and the Praja Socialist Party.